Welcome to the #1 free practice hub for Revelian Cognitive Ability Test (RCAT).

 RCAT Verification Test and Why It’s Not Worth Cheating

 Employers are advised to use a verification test to make sure candidates have not cheated when taking the test from home.
 In fact, Revelian will not charge the employer for the second-round assessment, so it is likely that all employers who use the RCAT will utilize a two-step verification process.

 If your score on the second, supervised test will be lower than the non-supervised, remote test session, there are high chances you will be disqualified from the application process.
 Therefore, it is not worth cheating on this test!

 Important Note about Official RCAT Example Questions

-The Revelian website offers a series of 6 sample questions of their cognitive ability test (RCAT).
-In one of the brochures that are handed over to potential employer customers, Reveian specifically mentions that the sample questions are of easy difficulty level and do not reflect the test’s entire range of difficulties.
+The Revelian website offers a series of 6 sample questions from their cognitive ability test (RCAT).
+In one of the brochures that are handed over to potential customers, Revelian specifically mention that the sample questions are of easy difficulty level and do not reflect the test’s entire range of difficulties.
 It is likely that those example questions only represent the first few questions in the test, which as we know includes 51 items and becomes more difficult as you progress through it.